Natasha Romanoff (Marvel Cinematic Universe): Confronting her past

 As a fugitive from the United Nations, Romanoff escapes from Ross and flees to a safehouse in Norway where she reunites with her contact Rick Mason.
 Yelena Belova sends a mind control antidote to Romanoff's safehouse in the hopes that Romanoff will return to help her.
 As Romanoff unknowingly drives off with the antidote, she is attacked by Taskmaster.
 Romanoff evades Taskmaster and learns that the antidote came from Belova.
-They reunite in Budapest, but are then attacked by various Black Widows.
+They reunite in Budapest, but are then attacked by various Widows.
 Romanoff learns that General Dreykov is still alive, and that the Red Room is still active.

 Romanoff and Belova break Alexei Shostakov out of prison, and connect with Melina Vostokoff, before being captured and returned to the Red Room.
 As Dreykov congratulates Vostokoff on finding them, it is revealed that Vostokoff and Romanoff used face masking technology to plan their own capture and switch places.
 Romanoff learns that Taskmaster is Antonia Dreykov, who suffered damage so severe that Dreykov was forced to put a chip in her head to save her while also turning her into a mind-controlled soldier.
 Romanoff also discovers that she cannot harm Dreykov due to a pheromone lock he installed in every Widow, and that he has been controlling Widows all around the world via his control desk.
 Romanoff intentionally breaks her own nose, which severs a nerve in her nasal passage to negate the pheromone, allowing her to attack Dreykov.

 Dreykov escapes as the Widows go after Romanoff, but Belova creates an antidote bomb that releases the Widows from mind control.
 Romanoff accesses the control desk and copies the locations of the other Widows worldwide to a portable drive just as the facility begins to explode and fall from the sky.
 Before leaving the control room, she picks up two vials of the antidote that survived Belova's bomb.
 Romanoff gives Belova a parachute as she and Antonia have one final battle through the sky.
 Landing on the ground, Romanoff uses one vial of the antidote on Antonia, freeing her from servitude.
 The rest of the Widows arrive as Belova, Vostokoff, and Shostakov say goodbye to Romanoff and she gives Belova the last antidote vial and the portable drive, telling her to find and free the other Widows.
 As they leave, Romanoff awaits the arrival of Ross and his men.
 Two weeks later, Romanoff reunites with Mason who has supplied her with a Quinjet.
-She departs to free the detained Avengers from the Raft.
+She departs to meet with her fugitive teammates.